AP sources: Yanks’ Balkovec to be first female MiLB manager

 The people spoke to The Associated Press on Sunday night on condition of anonymity because the club hadn’t announced the promotion.

-The 34-year-old Balkovec joined the Yankees organization as a minor league hitting coach in 2019.
-She got her first job in pro baseball with the St. Louis Cardinals as a minor league strength and conditioning coach in 2012.
+The 34-year-old Balkovec joined the Yankees organization as a hitting coach in 2019, making her the first woman with that job full-time in affiliated baseball.
+She got her first position in pro ball with the St. Louis Cardinals as a minor league strength and conditioning coach in 2012.

+Balkovec, a former softball catcher at Creighton University and the University of New Mexico, moved from the Cardinals to the Houston Astros in 2016.
+She was hired as the Latin American strength and conditioning coordinator, a position for which she learned Spanish, and later became the strength and conditioning coach at Double-A Corpus Christi.

+She briefly left baseball in 2018 to pursue a second master’s degree at Vrije University in the Netherlands, where she also worked with the country’s national baseball and softball teams.
+She then worked for Driveline Baseball, a data-driven baseball center that has trained numerous major leaguers, before being hired by New York.

 Balkovec’s promotion was first reported by The Athletic.